git-bug/git-bug/doc/md/git-bug_comment_add.md

 ## git-bug comment add

-Add a new comment to a bug
+Add a new comment

 ### Synopsis

-Add a new comment to a bug
+Add a new comment

 ```
 git-bug comment add [<id>] [flags]